PRIVEE: Privacy-Preserving Vertical Federated Learning Against Feature Inference Attacks: Experimental Setup

-\subsection{Comparison with Baselines}
+\paragraph{Comparison with Baselines}

-We compare \texttt{PRIVEE-DP} and \texttt{PRIVEE-DP++} against four representative state-of-the-art inference defenses that protect confidence scores in federated or collaborative learning settings:

-\begin{itemize} \item \textbf{Top-$k$ Homomorphic Encryption Sorting}~\cite{verma2022efficient}: Encrypts and sorts only the top-$k$ confidence values ($k=5$ in our experiments).
-While this approach achieves strong confidentiality and preserves predictive accuracy, it incurs substantial computational overhead.
-In preliminary tests, each training epoch required approximately 20 minutes on datasets with tens of thousands of samples, making it impractical for large-scale evaluation.
-Therefore, we excluded it from the full attack comparison.
+We compare \texttt{PRIVEE-U} and \texttt{PRIVEE-U+} against the following SOTA defenses: \begin{itemize} \item \textbf{Top-$k$ Homomorphic Encryption Sorting}~\cite{verma2022efficient}: Returns encrypted sorting of the top-$k$ confidence scores ($k=5$).
+In preliminary experiments, this approach incurred substantial overhead on datasets with tens of thousands of samples, with each training run taking approximately 20 minutes per epoch.
+As a result, we excluded it from the full attack evaluation.
+While Top-$k$ Homomorphic Encryption, like OPE, preserves model accuracy and protects confidence values, it is not computationally lightweight.

-\item \textbf{Order-Preserving Encryption (OPE)}~\cite{maffei2017security}: Protects confidence scores by encrypting values while maintaining their relative order.
-Although OPE effectively hides duplicate frequencies and absolute magnitudes, it remains vulnerable to rank-based inference since the order of scores is preserved.

-\item \textbf{Rounding}~\cite{shokri2017membership}: Mitigates information leakage by reducing the precision of confidence scores to $b$ floating-point digits.
-This simple technique limits the granularity of revealed values but may cause slight accuracy degradation depending on the choice of $b$.